ladybug-tools/ladybug-web/analemma-3d/readme.md

 	* Sliders for month, date, hour and minutes
 	* Update Sun position and shadows in real-time
 * Displays map of location
-	* Check boxes to toggle map display - also grid and axis
+	* Check boxes to toggle map display - also grid and axis etc
 	* Nine maps styles to choose from
 	* Sliders for map zoom factor and opacity
 * Information panel
 	* Displays a variety of information including
 	* Latitude and longitude
 	* Local and UTC time
 	* Time zone name, id and offset in hours
-	* 3D arrow shows direction of north
 * Full menu system
-	* Accordion menus use HTML5 details and summary element
+	* Accordion menus use [HTML5 details and summary]( https://developer.mozilla.org/en-US/docs/Web/HTML/Element/details ) elements
-	* Works on all recent browsers - though still in beta on FF
+		* [Works on all recent browsers]( http://caniuse.com/#feat=details ) - though still in beta on FF until FF 48 - Edge: under consideration
 	* Slide-out "hamburger" menu support for mobile devices

 ### Issues

-* Sun path band incorrectly positions itself
+* Sun path - yellow band - incorrectly positions itself
 	* Tries to be its own algorithm - good for checking errors
 	* Fall back could be to create sun path band from analemma vertices
-* Permalink support (currently broken )
+* Open Street Maps - and other maps - not showing because of HTTPS issues

 ### Things To Do / Road Map

 * Add choice of 3D objects
-* Add the ability to change the north based on an angle
+* Add the ability to change the north point based on an angle
-* Add sun-path circles
+	* Select type of north point
-* Add an option to re-scale the sunpath
+* Add an option to re-scale the sun path
 * Add a button for top view and also save view to file.
+* Do something when Google API reports no time zone
+* Animations / lighten end darken sky
+	* Every hour of every day
+	* Every day at same hour
 * Start moving some of the code into libraries
-* Do something when Google API reports no time zone
+* How best to display daily sun path?
+	* As in lower left of [Sun Path 3]( http://andrewmarsh.com/apps/releases/sunpath3d.html )
-* Animations
+* Permalink support
-* Add reference object choices

 ### Goals